western-rocketry/Onboarding-Tasks/README.md

 # Onboarding-Tasks
-a set of onboarding tasks to introduce new recruits to the avionics team
+A set of onboarding tasks to introduce new recruits to the avionics team

+Please see Parachute-Deployment.pdf for more info